Standardized: holy basil

-Krishna (Ocimum tenuiflorum) is known for its medicinal value and peppery crisp taste.
+Krishna (Ocimum tenuiflorum) is known for its peppery crisp taste.
 The plant has dark green to purple leaves, stems, and blossoms.
 It is cultivated in the Indian plains, as well as private homes and gardens around India, and is named after the blue skinned God as the dark purple leaves resemble this color.

 Rama (Ocimum tenuiflorum) is known for its cooling and mellow flavor.
 The plant has green leaves, white-to-purplish blossoms, and a green or purplish stem.
 It is cultivated in the Indian plains, as well as private homes and gardens around India.